 How Do Trigger Work¶

-Triggers consist of three parts:
+Triggers consist mainly of three parts:

 Triggers are evaluated in alphabetical order by name.
 In some situations, triggers might be the wrong choice, see Limitations for more information.